scummvm/scummvm-icons/README.md

 - 512x512px size.
 - `<engine>-<game>.png` filename (use the IDs in the TOC).

+Commits should follow this message format in order to comply with our standards:

+`ICONS: Add icon for The Great Adventures of ScummVM` or
+`ICONS: Update icons for The Even Greater Adventures of ScummVM`

 Variants of the same game can have the same icon.
 For engines with lots of games (eg. Wintermute, Glk) it might be better to have a generic `<engine>.png` icon to cover all the games.